 - The Cyber Essentials scheme (CES ) is a UK Government-backed and industry-supported scheme to guide businesses in protecting themselves against cyber threats, and can help to prevent 80% of cyber attacks.

-- ISO 27001 DIY consultancy packages provide everything needed to implement ISO 27001 without any of the usual associated complexities and costs.
+- ISO 27001 implementation bundles provide everything needed to implement ISO 27001 without any of the usual associated complexities and costs.

 Technology is a key element in achieving effective cyber security for any organisation.
 An effective cyber security programme requires the identification of cyber risks and the selection of appropriate measures (controls) to prevent or mitigate the impact of these risks.

 The ISO27001 standard provides guidance on both risk management and the type of controls that can be used to mitigate cyber risks.

 The 20 Critical Security Controls are specifically technical cyber security controls.
 Each of the 20 listed critical controls is supported by detailed implementation, automation, measurement and test/audit guidance, which reflects a consensus of multiple security experts on the most effective ways to mitigate the specific attacks that these controls are designed to deal with.

 The UK Government’s Ten Steps to Cyber Security framework provides a summary of 10 key technical controls that should form part of an effective cyber security strategy, and underscore the role of people, processes and technology in information security.
 These are:

 - An information risk management regime endorsed by the organisational leadership

 - Secure home and mobile working